 Sometimes couples come to see me on a verge of a breakup.
 Some hope to reconnect and heal, while some seek help to separate amicably.
 Whatever the goal of my couples therapy clients is, there are several important things to know before embarking on the journey of couples counseling.

 1. Do it for your own sake

-If you are unsure whether to stay in this relationship or leave, commit to the process of therapy for your own wellbeing.
-In order to create a future love relationship that is a significant improvement on the past, we have to learn and grow.
+If you are unsure whether to stay in this relationship or leave, commit to the process of therapy for your own well-being.
+In order to create a future love relationship that is a significant improvement from the past, we have to learn and grow.
 Use this opportunity to do just that.
-Here are few more points on that:
+Here are a few more points on that:

 2. Relationship Education - what relationships really are?

 Sometimes couples need some education about the nature and developmental stages of relationships.
 It’s amazing how little people know about one of the most talked about subjects:

 - Hallmark delusion – relationships are like children - they have developmental stages and each stage presents its set of challenges and learning opportunities that, once overcome, create deeper intimacy and stronger bond.
 For example, after our favorite sweet and romantic honeymoon stage of the relationship inevitably comes a stage of conflict and power struggle.
 Many couples freak out, thinking that something went terribly wrong, while in actuality this was totally predictable.
 To learn more about the Developmental stages of love check out my blog.